histtranger/dog-rescue-pattern-library/patterns/cards/README.md

 ---
 basic-card: |
-  This is a basic blue card.
-Either card can be used on the site.
-It can also include btn-ghost, main-light, and main buttons.
-Don't use secondary-light button.
+  This is the basic card for displaying information.
+Should never be used for the adoptable dogs page or for anything other than advertising an event or information.
+Pictures are encouraged but not necessary.
+Do not change which button styles are used.
-basic-card-purple: |
+dog-card: |
-  This is a basic purple card.
-Either card can be used on the site.
-A balance of both should be a priority.
-All buttons can be used except main-light.
+  This is the main card for displaying the different available dogs everywhere on the site.
+This card should be used frequently and more often than the basic card.
+Do not change which button styles are used.
 icon-card: |
   This is an icon card that can be used if needed.
 All buttons can be used except btn-ghost and main-light.
 banner: |